FBA vs FBM: 6 Factors To Consider Before Choosing Between Fulfillment by Amazon(FBA) and Fulfillment by Merchant(FBM)?

 Customers may browse reviews and comments from others who have purchased your goods using Amazon’s “seller feedback” function

-More than 80% percent of customers examine reviews before making a purchase choice since the fulfillment done by the merchant is more actively involved in their consumers’ experiences.
+More than 80% percent of customers examine reviews before making a purchase choice since the fulfillment done by the merchant is more actively involved in their online consumers’ experiences.
 As a result, they will have more control over their client’s comments.

 Rate of Product Turnover